Monty Cooper

 Overview

-Monty regularly shares his insights, including publishing articles and speaking on panels across the country concerning a wide variety of topics affecting his clients, including environmental and mining matters, changes in the U.S. tax code that affect multinational corporations regarding environmental enforcement, and artificial intelligence and digital transformation.
+Monty regularly shares his insights, including publishing articles and speaking on panels across the country concerning a wide variety of topics affecting his clients, including environmental and mining matters, changes in the U.S. tax code that affect multinational corporations regarding environmental enforcement, and updates concerning environmental justice.

 Monty is active in his community.
-He is a former chairman of the board of directors for the Redevelopment Authority (RDA) of Prince George’s County, MD, one of the largest commercial and residential redevelopment agencies in Maryland.
+He is a former chairman of the board of directors for the Redevelopment Authority (RDA) of Prince George’s County, MD, which works to redevelop, revitalize, and preserve targeted communities within the Washington, D.C.
+Beltway.

-He is a member of the bars of the District of Columbia, Maryland, and South Carolina.
+He is a member of the bars of Maryland, District of Columbia, and South Carolina.

 Career & Education